Going The Distance

 Drawing on decades of biblical reflection and experience, Peter Brain explains how to keep fit mentally, physically, emotionally and spiritually for the long-haul.

 This is a book for anyone engaged in Christian ministry, whether lay or ordained, and would be an ideal book for pastors to read with their lay leaders.

 Peter Brain has been a pastor since 1975, and has worked in Sydney, Adelaide, Perth and Armidale Anglican dioceses.
-He is now Bishop of the Armidale Diocese.
+He was the Bishop of the Armidale Diocese.
 He is married to Christine, and they have four adult children.